numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 the ratio between the largest and smallest direction of a contour line.

 ..
 TODO:: it is not quite clear what a large or small direction of a line is.
-   Ill-conditioning is IMHO related to change of curvature.
+   Ill-conditioning is IMHO related to change of curvature on a level-set.

 The proposed ``bbob-biobj`` testbed contains ill-conditioned functions with a typical conditioning of :math:`10^6`.
 We believe this a realistic